InterMedia: Publishing

 In 1995, InterMedia published the book Musical Results of the Year, which in 1996 was named the Russian Music Yearbook.
 The Russian Music Yearbook contains information for professionals in the cultural and entertainment industry: an address and telephone directory, analytical information, official documents.
 In 2011, the 13th edition of the yearbook was re-released.

 Charts

-Every week Intermedia publishes album and singles charts of Russian Fedeation — consolidated charts, based on song sales and streaming data.
+Every week Intermedia publishes album and singles charts of Russian Federation — consolidated charts, based on song sales and streaming data.

 Charts are published on the portals like Rambler, Yandex and Sputnik.

 Analytical activity

 For the first time in Russia, the news agency InterMedia began to seriously study the music market.
 Many studies of the music market were published exclusively in the Kommersant and Argumenty i Fakty publications.
 Among the analytical works is a study of philharmonic activities in the field of academic music in the country by order of the Ministry of Culture of the Russian Federation (2010), as well as market research of concert and entertainment events in Moscow and St. Petersburg.